thoughtspot/thoughtspot.github.io/_admin/ts-cloud/embrace.md

 - [Azure Synapse]({{ site.baseurl }}/admin/ts-cloud/ts-cloud-embrace-synapse.html)
 - [Oracle ADW]({{ site.baseurl }}/admin/ts-cloud/ts-cloud-embrace-adw.html)

+{% include note.html content="Trino and Databrix are in beta and disabled by default.
+To enable either of these features, contact ThoughtSpot Support." %}

 ## How it works

 - Create a connection to the external database